awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 This example lists all available |S3long| buckets in the AWS account of the role associated with the :code:`SAMLDemoProfile` profile.
-The example shows that although you might have been using another profile earlier in your |TWP| session, you can change profiles by specifying a different value for the :code:`-ProfileName` parameter with cmdlets that support it.
+The example shows that although you might have been using another profile earlier in your |TWPALL| session, you can change profiles by specifying a different value for the :code:`-ProfileName` parameter with cmdlets that support it.
 This is a common task for administrators who manage |S3| from the PowerShell command line.